rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 By other hand, the `fpp` value specified when the `PDSBloomFilter` is initialized should be interpreted as the desired fpp once the expected `n` elements have been added to the structure.

-For example, for a just created and still empty Bloom filter the data structure will have a `fpp` equals to 0, as you can see in the graph below:
+For example, for a just created and still empty Bloom filter the data structure will have a `fpp` equal to 0, as you can see in the graph below:

 {{<figure src="/images/thoughts/empty-filter-fpp-curve.png" title="The FPP for an empty filter is equals to 0">}}